The Three Riddles

 Now it was the Princess' turn to be impressed with the dedication and resilience of this young stranger.

-The Emperor granted his request and every one of the 99 soldiers wanted to join the inspiring young commander and free his homeland of the evil Sultan.
+The Emperor granted his request.
+Every one of the 99 soldiers wanted to join the inspiring young commander and free his homeland of the evil Sultan.
 What's more, the Sultan raised hundreds of more soldiers.
 Over the next few months, while organizing and training his new army, the mutual admiration that Calaf and the Princess had shared during the contest blossomed into true love.

 The wedding was the grandest affair the city had known in some years.
 The entire city was decorated with lanterns and banners, pavilions and memorial archways that marked the path the prince had taken to the imperial palace.
 Their wedding table was decorated with gold dragons and covered with a yellow tablecloth embroidered with dragons and inlaid with jewels.
 It is said that over 10,000 cartloads of rice fed the wedding guests.